 An advance health directive is a legal form.
-You can list on the form the health care you want in case you cannot talk or make decisions later on.
-You can list what care you do not want.
+You can list on the form the health care you want in case you cannot talk or make decisions later.
+You can also list what care you do not want.
 You can name someone, such as a spouse, to make decisions for your health care if you cannot.

-You can get an advance directive form at pharmacies, hospitals, law offices and doctors' offices.
-You may have to pay for the form.
-You can also find and download a free form online.
-You can ask your family, PCP or someone you trust to help you fill out the form.
+You can get an advance directive form at pharmacies, hospitals, law offices, and doctors' offices.
+You might have to pay for the form.
+You can also find and download a free form online at cchealth.org/CCHPmaterials.
+You can ask your family, PCP, or someone you trust to help you fill out the form.